 The Republic of Benin just like its neighboring countries is blessed with abundance of natural resources including marble, timber, limestone, and some offshore oil deposits.

-Despite the abundance of natural resources however, the Republic of Benin remains one of the poorest countries in Africa today with one of the lowest literacy rates in all of Africa.
-Benin has a literacy rate of just 34.7% for the total population and 23.3% for the female Beninese population.
+However, despite the abundance of natural resources, the Republic of Benin remains one of the poorest countries in Africa today.
+In terms of literacy, Benin has one of the worst literacy rates on the continent.
+Benin has a literacy rate of just 34.7% for the total population with the female literacy rate hovering around 23.3%.
 In other words, just about 34.7% of the total population of Benin above age 15 can read and write.
-Also, just about 23.3% of the total population of females above the age 15 can read and write which falls far below average in Africa today.
+And just about 23.3% of the total population of females above the age 15 can read and write which is very bad.

-Rampant deforestation, desertification, inadequate supplies of potable water in some areas and poaching remain some of the major environmental issues facing Benin today.
+Rampant deforestation, desertification, and poaching remain some of the major environmental issues facing Benin today.

 The Republic of Benin has an HIV/AIDS adult prevalence rate or 1.2%.
-Although better than in countries such as Swaziland, more than 60,000 people were living with HIV/AIDS in 2009 with about 3000 deaths recorded within the same year.
+More than 60,000 people were living with HIV/AIDS in 2009 with about 3000 deaths recorded within the same year.
 Besides HIV/AIDS, the deadly malaria, hepatitis A, typhoid fever, yellow fever, meningococcal meningitis, and animal contact diseases such as rabies continue to threaten several lives in Benin today.

-Just like in most other African countries today, corruption, poor governance, etc. remain major problems facing the Republic of Benin today.
+Just like in most other African countries, corruption, poor governance, etc. continue to tear Benin apart.